Wanderlei Silva vs. Quinton Jackson: Aftermath

+After the third bout

 Jackson's next fight was not against the new UFC Light Heavyweight Champion, Rashad Evans, as the pre-fight reports suggested.
 UFC President Dana White indicated that the original plan was for Jackson to receive an immediate title shot, but Evans requested time off to recover from injuries he sustained from his fight against Forrest Griffin.
 Instead, Jackson faced Keith Jardine at UFC 96, and was victorious by unanimous decision.
-He was then scheduled to face Rashad Evans at UFC 98, but it was later revealed on March 11, 2009 that Jackson needed surgery to repair torn ligaments in his jaw, effectively cancelling the bout against Evans.
+He was then scheduled to face Rashad Evans at UFC 98, but it was later revealed on March 11, 2009, that Jackson needed surgery to repair torn ligaments in his jaw, effectively cancelling the bout against Evans.

 In a post fight interview following UFC 92, Wanderlei Silva stated that he would be making his return to action in the Summer of 2009, preferably at UFC 100.
 He added that would like to fight Jackson for a fourth and even fifth time if possible.
 Silva's next fight was a catchweight contest against Rich Franklin at UFC 99, in Cologne, Germany on June 13, 2009.
 Silva lost by unanimous decision in a competitive fight.

 While Silva had an impending fight with Franklin, he was still asked about his future with Jackson.
 Indeed, in an interview with Fighters Only Magazine, Silva reiterated his desire to fight Jackson for a fourth time, and added that he wants it to be the final fight of his career.
 He also said that he no longer has problems with Jackson outside of the cage.
 Silva ended by saying that he spoke with Jackson at UFC 95 in London, England, and the two shook hands.

+After the fourth bout

+In 2024, Rampage expressed his interest in facing Silva in a boxing match, which was quickly accepted by the latter.